 But even with my jet lag, I couldn’t help but play around in the kitchen to make a couple new recipes for you!
 As you know, we are in that rainy transition period that occurs between winter and spring.
 So I wanted to bid farewell to winter veggies and welcome some new spring flavors.

 I took a look around the blog to see what winter vegetables I didn’t do a great job highlighting this year.
-Turns out I only have one recipe on here with leeks!
-(If you’re interested, it’s a tasty Braised Radishes and Leeks recipe.)
+Turns out I don’t have many recipes with leeks!
+(If you’re interested in some other ones, try the tasty Braised Radishes and Leeks or Caramelized Leeks recipes.)
 Once I figured out my veggie of choice, I brainstormed some flavors that would complement leeks and got to work.